jiangxingyu/Jiangxing-Yu/index.md

 ### Data R&D intern in Baidu (2017.09-2018.05)

 * Developed a system to fetch massive network resources using c++ and nginx.
 The system has a daily concurrency of more than 10 billion.
-* Implemented Dynamic caching of resources.
+* Developed Dynamic caching of resources.
 * Developed a system to extract unstructured signals using fast text.
 * Maintained baidu's web page analysis system.
 * Analysied web data by linux shell.